MicrosoftDocs/learn/learn-pr/reactors/numpy-data-science/includes/4-arrays-basics.md

 ### Try it yourself

-What happens if you try to insert a string into a1?
-Try both a string like '3' and one like 'three'.
+What happens if you try to insert a string into `a1`?
+Try both a string like `'3'` and one like `'three'`.

 <br />